marpet/snap-average-tool/README.md

+# AvgTool

-An averagingoperator which only considerd the pixels of provided mask (expression).
+An averaging operator which only considers the pixels of a provided mask (expression).